ShellRechargeSolutionsEU/ocpp/README.md

 * Helper methods to work with ocpp
 * OCPP 1.2
 * OCPP 1.5
+* OCPP 1.6
 * [Spray](http://spray.io) based service to handle OCPP requests
 * Functionality to parse and create OCPP JSON messages
-* A high-level interface for an OCPP 1.5-JSON client
+* A high-level interface for an OCPP 1.5-JSON or  OCPP 1.6-JSON client

 ## Setup